For where two or three are gathered in my name, I am there among them. Matthew 18:20

 Packing List: Get the NEW! updated Summer Camp Packing List here.

 COVID-19 Note: Caroline Furnace follows the guidelines and requirements of CDC, VDH, and American Camp Association (ACA), in consultation with our healthcare advisory team.
-Risk mitigation for Summer 2021 includes use of small group cohorts, staff and guest health screening, hygiene and personal protective equipment (PPE), a designated quarantine space, limited off-site activities, a no visitor policy, and more.
-View our Top 10 policies and procedures here.
+Risk mitigation for Summer 2021 includes the use of small group cohorts, staff and guest health screening, hygiene and personal protective equipment (PPE), a designated quarantine space, limited off-site activities, a no visitor policy, and more.

 We have a place for everyone around the campfire!
 All are welcome here.
 You are welcome here.